-Proposal 4: Use of risk-based approaches to determine requirements for data and testing related to quality systems, manufacturing processes and software testing and documentation:

-A Premarket Approval (PMA) application is submitted to FDA to request approval to market a companion diagnostic used to determine the use of a drug in patients.
-PMA approvals require that sufficient valid scientific evidence provide reasonable assurance that the device is safe and effective for its intended use or uses.7 As with the application for marketing approval of a drug, the required data elements to demonstrate safe and effective use of a diagnostic tool are numerous.
+Proposal 4: Use of risk-based approaches to determine requirements for data and testing related to quality systems, manufacturing processes and software testing and documentation: A Premarket Approval (PMA) application is submitted to FDA to request approval to market a companion diagnostic used to determine the use of a drug in patients.
+PMA approvals require that sufficient valid scientific evidence provide reasonable assurance that the device is safe and effective for its intended use or uses.
+As with the application for marketing approval of a drug, the required data elements to demonstrate safe and effective use of a diagnostic tool are numerous.
 In the case of an IVD companion diagnostic device to determine the use of a Breakthrough Therapy, optimizing processes to expedite the development and patient access may be possible.
 The following proposals for adapting the diagnostic development process could be applied to all types of diagnostics that accompany a Breakthrough Therapy.
 (Note: for some of the ideas in Proposal 4 to be acceptable it is likely FDA will need additional regulatory authority to require additional data to be submitted after initial PMA approval.)

-Please see Table 1 (Worksheet) on page 14 for an outline of factors that we are suggesting may be involved in the proposed risk-based decision making process.
+Please see attached Worksheet for an outline of the proposed risk-based decision making process.

-- 1) Pre-determine manufacturing control and quality system requirements at the time of the PMA submission (complete information to be filed as PMA amendments): - a) For manufacturers that have other PMA approved products or have recently (within two years) successfully completed a Quality System Regulation (21 CFR Part 820) inspection allow: - i) Submission of an abbreviated quality system and manufacturing module - ii) Eliminate or modify the requirements for the QSR audit specifically for the product under consideration prior to PMA approval
+- 1) Pre-determine manufacturing control and quality system requirements at the time of the PMA submission (complete information to be filed as PMA amendments): - a) For manufacturers that have other PMA approved products or have recently (within two years) successfully completed a Quality System Regulation (21 CFR Part 820) inspection allow: - i) Submission of an abbreviated quality system and manufacturing module - ii) Eliminate or modify the requirements for the QSR audit specifically for the product under consideration prior to PMA approval - b) For companion diagnostic manufacturers that do not have previous QSR inspection history: - Review existing quality documentation and determine if there are any gaps in QSR compliance.
+If there are gaps, consider whether existing quality documentation may be acceptable in the interim while the manufacturer completes a fully QSR compliant system;